 Z-Constrast with High Angle Annular Dark-Field STEM

-Scanning transmission electron microscopy (STEM) images of a Zn-containing polymer, acquired on the JEOL 2010F STEM.
+Scanning transmission electron microscopy (STEM) images of a Zn-containing polymer, acquired on the JEOL 2010F STEM (recently retired from the facility in 2018).
 The images show numerous Zn-rich domains approximately 2.5 nm in diameter.
 These aggregates enhance the physical properties of the material.

 The image in (a) was acquired in bright field STEM, in which the electron density difference between Zn-rich domains and the matrix polymer serves as the contrast mechanism.
 The aggregates appear dark, without the need for chemical staining which may alter the size of the features.

 The image in (b) was acquired in high-angle annular dark field STEM, in which the high atomic number of the Zn-rich domains serves as the contrast mechanism.
 The aggregates appear bright, confirming that they contain high-atomic-number Zn atoms.
 Complete correspondence of the features in (a) and (b) is indicated by the circles.

 Laurer, J.H.; Winey, K.I.
 Macromolecules 31(25), 9106-9108, 1998.

 These images were collected using the Gatan Image Filter on the JEOL 2010F TEM/STEM from a BN sample dispersed on a holey carbon film.
 The electron energy loss spectrum shows families of peaks for B, C, and N in order of increasing energy loss (upper left).
 The images at the upper right and lower left are EFTEM maps for B and C, respectively.
 The image on the lower right represents a combined map for B (blue) and C (yellow).

 Energy Filtered TEM Spectrum Image